vajjuguttu/hello-world/README.md

 # hello-world
-This is Super Star Krishna
+This is Super Star Krishna.

 em peekkuntaavo peekko!!!
 Kabddhaar...